Please note: to apply you must be registered in our application management system a minimum of two business days prior to the closing date

 - you are a current board member of an organisation

-- you participated in training through previous rounds of Governance Training for Individuals or Organisations (1.5 day or 3 day) with the Australian Institute of Company Directors
+- you participated in training through previous rounds of the Company Director Capability Fund for Individuals or Organisations.

 - you are an organisation